agermanidis/population-infinite/README_2019.md

 __Assignment__:
 * Install node.js on your computer (download it [here](https://nodejs.org/en/download/)).
 Verify it is installed by [opening the terminal](https://www.idownloadblog.com/2019/04/19/ways-open-terminal-mac/) and running the command `node -v`

-### Week 2: Obfuscation [September 9, 2020] 🎩
+### Week 2: Obfuscation [September 11, 2019] 🎩

 __In class lecture:__ How can we trick systems of identification?
 A history of surveillance systems; a survey of methods of population tracking and control by nation-states and corporations; a look at projects that try to mislead such information gathering by producing false data.

 __In class tutorial:__ [Identity Simulation on the Web with Puppeteer](PuppeteerTutorial.md)

 __Assignment:__
-  * Write a script (using Puppeteer or another framework) to automate one of your online social interactions.
+  * Identify a surveillance apparatus that tracks your activity (online or offline).
+Design a set of instructions for a procedure that confuses it, and perform those instructions.

 __Readings for next week__:
 * [Lauren McCarthy, Feeling at Home: Between Human and AI](https://immerse.news/feeling-at-home-between-human-and-ai-6047561e7f04)